The Sudan Civil War

 The Siege of Khartoum

-The RSF captured most of Khartoum, forcing Burhan’s government to relocate to Port Sudan.
+Intense urban combat turned the capital into a ghost town.
+The RSF occupied residential neighborhoods while the SAF used air superiority to bomb from above.
+The RSF captured most of Khartoum, forcing Burhan’s government to relocate to Port Sudan on the Red Sea coast.
 Millions fled the capital as infrastructure collapsed.

 June 2023–October 2025